Temiskaming Shores: History

 In more recent history, Dymond still functions largely as an agricultural centre, while the commercial and industrial interests in the area have mostly shifted operations to the former town of New Liskeard.
 Haileybury maintains its status as a judicial seat, and is also home to the new city hall.
 A strong link to agriculture means that Temiskaming Shores has largely avoided the boom-and-bust cycle typical of most mining- and forestry-dependent small towns in Northern Ontario.
 Temiskaming Shores has also become a popular retirement and recreational destination, with small retirement communities like the Bayport Village being developed in the former town of Haileybury.

 A 65000 sqft building in Haileybury, built by area businessman Peter Grant as a combination home and office for his now-defunct company Grant Forest Products, was promoted as the largest house in Canada when Grant put it on the real estate market in 2010 for an asking price of $25 million.

 In 2013, Temiskaming Shores was the main filming location for the movie Skating to New York.

-Amalgamation issues

 Initially, as none of the old municipal office buildings were large enough to accommodate the expanded municipal staff of a single city, all three remained in use to house different city departments.
 A new city hall, located on Farr Drive in Haileybury, was completed in 2007.

-Though now established as one legal city, Temiskaming Shores is not fully integrated geographically — there exists a noticeable demarcation between New Liskeard/Dymond and Haileybury/North Cobalt.
-The downtown areas of New Liskeard and Haileybury are separated by 8 km-long Lakeshore Road.
-For most of its length, this road lacks sidewalks, which makes it quite impractical to travel through the city without using a motor vehicle.
-The STATO Trail, now completed, is intended to resolve this problem; the path runs along the waterfront by City Hall.